 - Utilize mandatory tutoring sessions when assessment scores are below your course's passing range.
-(These can be by phone, Google Meet, email, or tutoring in our lab but reach out to get help!) - Complete all state required tests as well as any program pre/post assessments or benchmarking tests.
-THIS IS A MANDATORY STATE REQUIREMENT, and by law you are required to take these tests.
+(These can be by phone, Google Meet, email, or tutoring in our Lab but reach out to get help!) - Complete all state required tests as well as any program pre/post assessments or benchmarking tests.
+THIS IS A MANDATORY STATE REQUIREMENT, and by law students are required to take these tests.
 Failure to comply will result in immediate withdrawal from Wickenburg Virtual Academy.
-Online schools are required to take part in all state assessments so we cannot exempt you.
-We will let you know testing schedules ahead of time so you can make arrangements, and we will work with you any way possible to help you make these tests.
-(See Parent/School Contract.)
-A.R.S. §15-808
+Online schools are required to take part in all state assessments so we cannot exempt students.
+We will let families know testing schedules ahead of time so they can make arrangements, and we will work with families any way possible to help them make these tests.
+(See Parent/School Contract) A.R.S. §15-808

-Enrollment Process and Guidelines
+Enrollment Process and Guidelines for Grades 4-8